Dustin Johnson: Make Your Tee Shots Count

-I made two adjustments to my game last year, and it turned out to be the best season I've had as a pro.
+I made two adjustments to my game in 2016, and it turned out to be the best season I've had as a pro.
 Three wins; my first major; I led the tour in scoring and finished in the top 10 in 15 of 22 PGA Tour events.
 What did I change?
 It started with my driver.
 I now almost always play a fade.
 I'm still driving it plenty far.

 I averaged 313 yards off the tee last year—but I'm hitting more fairways, and my misses are way better.
 I don't snap-hook them by accident anymore.
 That's the first part of my new game plan.
 The second is that I don't waste those great tee shots.
 I spent a ton of time dialing in my short-iron distances and now go into every tournament with three stock yardages for each club from 9-iron to lob wedge.
 The result is that I'm hitting my approaches a lot closer, and I led the tour in birdies.
 I'll tell you about my technique below, and hopefully you can take my advice and use it to have your best year ever. – With Ron Kaspriske